CGAT-Group/DICAST/docs/source/get-started/run/config.rst

 .. note::

-	The following explanations assume that you use our directory structure as described in folder structure.
-If you want to use your own folder structure please look at the information in our advanced section.
+	The following explanations assume that you use our directory structure as described in directory structure.
+If you want to use your own directory structure please look at the information in our advanced section.

 All config files are in the scripts folder inside of your cloned repository.
-If you are using our folder structure for your input you will have to change the following parameters:
+If you are using our directory structure for your input you will have to change the following parameters:

 Basic Parameters
 ^^^^^^^^^^^^^^^^